fhd/candor-cms/README.md

 ### File-based

-There will be no data base, everything will be stored in files that can be conveniently edited with a text editor or managed by a version control system.
+There will be no database, everything will be stored in text files on the filesystem.
+Naturally, these files can be edited with a text editor or managed by a version control system.

 ### Web interface